History of Sarawak: Brooke dynasty

 In 1857, 500 Hakka Chinese gold miners from Bau, under the leadership of Liu Shan Bang, destroyed the Brookes' house.
 Brooke escaped and organised a bigger army together with his nephew Charles and his Malayo-Iban supporters.
 A few days later, Brooke's army was able to cut off the escape route of the Chinese rebels, who were defeated after two months of fighting.
 The Brookes subsequently built a new government house by the Sarawak River at Kuching.
 An anti-Brooke faction at the Brunei Court was defeated in 1860 at Mukah.
 Other notable rebellions that were successfully quashed by the Brookes include those led by an Iban leader Rentap (1853–1863), and a Malay leader named Syarif Masahor (1860–1862).
 As a result, a series of forts were built around Kuching to consolidate the Rajah's power.
 These include Fort Margherita, which was completed in 1879.
 In 1891 Charles Anthoni Brooke established the Sarawak Museum, the oldest museum in Borneo.
 In 1899, Charles Anthoni Brooke ended the intertribal wars in Marudi.
 The first oil well was drilled in 1910.
 Two years later, the Brooke Dockyard opened.
 Anthony Brooke was born in the same year and became Rajah Muda in 1939.

 In 1941, during the centenary celebration of Brooke rule in Sarawak, a new constitution was introduced to limit the power of the Rajah and to allow the Sarawak people to play a greater role in the functioning of the government.
-However, the draft included a secret agreement drawn up between Charles Vyner Brooke and British government officials, in which Vyner Brooke ceded Sarawak as a British Crown Colony in return for a financial compensation to him and his family.